 Therefore, it behooves every Christian to regularly confess their sins and sincerely repent.
 Consistent confession and repentance should reduce, if not eliminate, a Christian’s concerns as to what the consequences might be if they were to have unconfessed sins that have not been forgiven when they stand in judgment before God.
 Furthermore, each time a Christian confesses their sins and repents, their ability to have fellowship with God will immediately be restored, enabling them to restore the joy of their salvation.

-In many instances, we probably will not understand why we are experiencing adversity, which may or may not be a result of one or more specific sins that we have committed.
-And, probably there will be different degrees of punishment for sin, depending how each person has responded to their knowledge about God in general and Jesus Christ in particular.
+In many instances, we probably will not understand why we are experiencing severe adversity, which may or may not be a result of one or more specific sins that we have committed.
+And, probably there will be different degrees of punishment for sin, depending how each person has responded to their knowledge about God and Jesus Christ.

-Although Christians won’t lose their salvation if they continue to trust in God, they need to realize that sometimes God may severely punish them for what they perceive to be relatively minor sins that are regarded much more seriously by God.
-Therefore, Christians would be wise to regularly confess their sins and sincerely repent, assuming they want to avoid whatever the consequences might be if they have any unforgiven sins when they stand in judgment before God.
+Although Christians will not lose their salvation if they continue to trust in Jesus Christ, they need to realize that sometimes God may severely punish them for what they perceive to be relatively minor sins that are regarded much more seriously by God.
+Therefore, Christians would be wise to regularly confess their sins and sincerely repent, assuming that they want to avoid whatever the consequences might be if they have any unforgiven sins when they stand in judgment before God.

 Was 1 John 1:9 Written to Christians or to Non-Christians?